AdolphusEnvy/Master-thesis-project/Literature/reviews.md

 ## Towards a new paradigm for programming scientiﬁc workﬂows

 This paper aims to purpose a new programming paradigm for scientific computing.

+## The data locality of Spark
+The data locality of spark relies on RDD.
+The "executor code" will try to get as close as possible to the data.